method-inc/generator-genreact/README.md

 [![Build Status](https://travis-ci.org/Skookum/generator-genreact.svg)](https://travis-ci.org/Skookum/generator-genreact)

 Welcome to this brave new world.
-This is a world of the future that also brings with us all of the things we learned in the past.
+A better future that also brings with us all of the things we learned in the past.

 It may be a bit overwhelming if you try to understand all of it right out of the gate, though.
 This is a layered architecture that sets you up for success at every level.
-It is highly opinionated, but attempts to hold these opinions loosely so that you can change it if you so desire.
+It is highly opinionated, but attempts to hold its opinions loosely so that you can change it if you so desire.

 > NOTE: This is still alpha.
 We’re actively using it in prototypes at